Russia, it would seem, is desperate to create any drama it can when it comes to the Ukraine crisis.

 The ‘Jet Wash’ Crisis

-A video shared by the social media account Ukraine Weapons Tracker (@UAWeapons) purported to show a Russian fighter attempt to take down a Turkish-made Bayraktar TB2 unmanned aerial vehicle (UAV) over the Black Sea near the coast of Crimea.
+A video shared by the social media account Ukraine Weapons Tracker (@UAWeapons) back in March purported to show a Russian fighter attempt to take down a Turkish-made Bayraktar TB2 unmanned aerial vehicle (UAV) over the Black Sea near the coast of Crimea.